 A good place to appreciate this is Tidbinbilla(from the Ngunnawal 'Jedbinbilla' meaning a place where boys were made men).
 You can join an Aboriginal Ranger for a guided activity, examine displays at the visitor centre or take the easy one hour loop walk to Birrigai rock shelter where people have sheltered and practiced culture for over 21,000 years.
 A ranger suggests you call to his ancestors as you approach.

-Namadgi National Park is home to a rock art site at Yankee Hat.
-As an important site, considerable effort went into protecting it this fire season.
+Namadgi National Park is home to an important rock art site at Yankee Hat.

 While Tidbinbilla and Namadgi are the obvious places to explore local Aboriginal culture, there are many other opportunities nearby.

-This is an edited version of an article that appeared in ParentACTion Magazine, Term 1, 2020.
+This is an updated version of an article that appeared in ParentACTion Magazine, Term 1, 2020.